lucasaraujo45/Shopify-AJAX-API-Console-Snippets/README.md

-# 🛍 Shopify Console Cheat Sheet
+# 🛍 Shopify Console AJAX API Cheat Sheet

 A collection of scripts to quickly fetch and inspect various data points from a Shopify store using the browser's console.
 These scripts utilize the AJAX API provided by Shopify to retrieve real-time data from the storefront.